17 Tablesw3 version

 Table cells may belong to two contexts: rows and columns.

-In the source document cells are descendants of rows, never of columns.
+Cells are descendants of rows, never of columns.

 ONLY the following properties apply to column and column-group elements: